 Registration Policies and Procedures

-Credits and CEUs (Clock Hours)
+CEUs (Clock Hours)

 SPU offers noncredit continuing education units (CEUs) for a variety of courses and events in Washington.
 Noncredit units may be offered as an option with most credit offerings, but you may not receive credits and CEUs for the same course or event.